100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 800gns

-Lot 12 at the inaugural 1927 National Sale was bred by Samuel Gibbons, a hotel proprietor and keen sportsman who bred and raced the colt’s dam Oratress, the 1920 New Zealand Cup winner.
-A course adopted by many prominent owners at the time, Mr Gibbons raced his horses under the assumed name of “Mr F. Preston”.
-The colt was purchased by trainer H. B. Lorigan, as agent, for 800gns on behalf of first-time owner Rob Murphy, a Wellington brick and pipes industrialist and later Wellington Racing Club Committeeman.
-Given that the average was 558gns, he must have been considered one of the more desirable lots.
+Lot 12 at the inaugural 1927 National Yearling Sale was bred by Samuel Gibbons, a hotel proprietor and keen sportsman who bred and raced the colt’s dam Oratress, the 1920 New Zealand Cup winner.
+A practice adopted by many prominent owners at the time, Mr Gibbons raced his horses under the assumed name of “Mr F. Preston”.
+The colt was purchased by trainer H. B. Lorigan for 800gns on behalf of Mr R. J. Murphy, a Wellington brick and pipes industrialist and later Wellington Racing Club Committeeman.
+Given that the average was 558gns he must have been considered one of the more desirable lots.

-In Sydney at five, Concentrate did not win, but was twice third to Phar Lap.
-Returning home he finished second in both the 1930 CJC New Zealand Cup (G1) and CJC Canterbury Gold Cup (G2) to the champion Nightmarch.
-Returning to Ellerslie for the ARC Auckland Cup (G1), he ran third and ended his season with another third in the 1931 ARC Clifford Plate (G2).
-The spring of 1931 yielded a handicap win in Sydney, plus a third in Randwick’s AJC Metropolitan Hcp (G1).
-A second to Phar Lap, in the VRC Melbourne Stakes (L) preceded a courageous third in the 1931 VRC Melbourne Cup (G1).
+In Sydney at five, Concentrate did not win but was twice third to Phar Lap.
+Returning home he finished second in both the 1930 CJC New Zealand Cup (Gr.1) and CJC Canterbury Gold Cup (Gr.2) to the champion Nightmarch.
+Returning to Ellerslie for the Auckland Cup (Gr.1) he ran third and ended his season with a third in the 1931 ARC Clifford Plate (Gr.2).
+The spring of 1931 yielded a handicap win in Sydney, plus a third in Randwick’s AJC Metropolitan Hcp (Gr.1).
+A second to Phar Lap, in the VRC Melbourne Stakes (L) preceded a courageous third in the 1931 VRC Melbourne Cup (Gr.1).

-Back home at seven, he finished third in the 1932 CJC New Zealand Cup (G1), then recorded a double at that Riccarton carnival, the CJC Metropolitan Hcp being the last of his 11 wins.
+Back home at seven, he finished third in the 1932 CJC New Zealand Cup (Gr.1) plus recorded a winning double at that Riccarton carnival, the CJC Metropolitan Hcp being the last of his 11 wins.

 1928: PHAR LAP (Lot 41)